Superbition/Celestte-Docs/docs/using_voltis/routing.md

 ## Routing Parameters

 We’ve only gone through how to define static routes but eventually you might want to accept parameters and process them from the URL.
-Polyel has the ability to accept route parameters which let you take in data from the request and URL.
+Voltis has the ability to accept route parameters which let you take in data from the request and URL.
 They are defined by using `{ }`:

 ```
 Route::get("/user/profile/{id}", function ($id) {